torproject/tor/doc/HACKING/ReleasingTor.md

    `/srv/dist-master.torproject.org/htdocs/` on dist-master.
 Run "static-update-component dist.torproject.org" on dist-master.

-   In the project/web/tpo.git repository, update `databags/versions.ini`
+   In the `project/web/tpo.git` repository, update `databags/versions.ini`
    to note the new version.
-Push these changes to master.
+Push these changes to `master`.

    (NOTE: Due to #17805, there can only be one stable version listed at once.
 Nonetheless, do not call your version "alpha" if it is stable,